-As I mentioned, my favorite conversation about the book was with Paige Williams of the Nieman Foundation for Journalism at Harvard.
+My favorite conversation about Vex, Hex, Smash, Smooch was with Paige Williams of the Nieman Foundation for Journalism at Harvard.
 The Q & A was a treat not just because I love chewing the fat with Paige, but because I used to work at the foundation and love the high standards it supports.
 Also, Paige and I focused on bits of the book that are relevant for narrative journalists.

-Several radio hosts—and their callers—showed their love of language and all things literary in interviews.
+Several radio hosts—and their callers—show their love of language and all things literary, especially when it comes to verbs.
 Here are the ones that cut the deepest:

 - “Think” with Krys Boyd on KERA/Dallas

 - “Veronica Rueckert Show” on Wisconsin Public Radio